Hong Kong lawmakers dragged from chamber as leader heckled for second day

 Instead, Lam focused on economic gripes, vowing to increase housing and land supply in a city that has one of the least affordable property markets in the world, and announcing a handful of subsidies.

-But she gave no political concessions to the protest movement and said progress could only be made once violence from protesters ends.
+But she gave no political concessions to the democracy movement and said progress could only be made once violence from protesters ends.

 Activists have said they will only end their huge rallies if core demands are met, including an independent inquiry into the police, an amnesty for the more than 2,500 people arrested and fully free elections.